 - Good Why: Understanding how it will benefit them and me.

 Can you see how the good and poor “whys” change the motivation, and the chances of success?
-Can you see that the different whys could lead to very different ways to make those things happen (the how)?
+Can you see how different whys could lead to very different ways to make those things happen?